 On the first day of exploring the San Antonio River north of Blue Wing Road I came upon a wide gravel bar that marks its confluence with Salado Creek.

-Although its upper reaches are well explored — all the rains that fall in far north and eastern San Antonio eventually end up in the Salado and its network of roads and trails — its lower extremes are inaccessible and rarely seen.
-It empties into the San Antonio River outside of town.
-Having spent some time bushwhacking my way along both creeks, I’ve imagined this particular confluence must be some kind of Skull Island, an impenetrable jungle, and a biological junction of east and south.
-In fact, even a few minutes of attempted paddling in Salado Creek’s terminal murk was followed, suspiciously, by a weird skin infection.
+Although its upper reaches are well explored — all the rains that fall in far north and eastern San Antonio eventually end up in the Salado and its network of roads and trails — Salado Creek’s lower extremes are inaccessible and rarely seen.
+It empties into the San Antonio River a few miles outside of town.

+So maybe it’s not — yet — the best spot for paddling, fishing, or the life aquatic.
+In my case, even a few minutes of contact with Salado Creek’s terminal murk was followed by a weird skin infection.

-At their first meeting, the two great floodways drop immediately into a short, narrow cut across the gravel bar left behind by whichever last great storm.
+Anyway, today, at last, a chance to behold the last moments of Salado Creek as it passes into the coastal plains.
+At their first meeting, the two great floodways drop immediately into a deep, narrow channel across the gravel bar left behind by whichever last great storm.

-Their combined ferocity?
-Could be easily crossed in a single stride.
+Their combined ferocity could be easily crossed in a single stride.